 My new sewing pattern, the Tie Belt Dress, is designed for people, like me, who have eaten too much over Christmas.
 The beauty of garments that have a tie belt is that you can pull them in as much or as little as is comfortable for you.
 So after that enormous dinner, you can let them out just a little bit to accommodate your expanded middle!

 My Tie Belt Dress is an A-line shape with a dipped hem which is slightly longer at the back than the front.
 The sleeves come to the elbow with little turn-ups that look great in a contrasting fabric.
-The belt is integrated into the seam of the dress so it never slips down and you don’t get bunching of excess fabric at the sides.
+The belt is integrated into the back darts of the dress so it never slips down.

 This is probably my easiest dress yet.
 It works well is most fabrics.
 It looks as good in denim as it does in satin or faux suede.
 The green/grey fabric I’ve used is a gorgeous double sided satin / suede.
 I love the way you can see both sides of the fabric on the belt and the sleeve turn-ups.
-I got it from the Knitting & Stitching Show at Ally Pally earlier this year (but can’t remember who exactly – sorry great fabric supplier).
+I got it from the Knitting & Stitching Show at Ally Pally earlier this year.

 Have a look at my other post for Mollie’s other makes and pattern hacks for the Tie Belt Dress.
 It is easily adapted into a relaxed top or a midi length dress with pockets.